19 and a half years, they still don't trust me to execute the programming format.

 And they've investigated his sale records.

-But the point is the Edwards had an undesirable neighbor from the that that other America he's always claiming you want to do so much for.
+But the point is the Edwards had an undesirable neighbor from that other America he's always claiming you want to do so much for.

-And they got rid of the guy, they got rid of his shack, and I got rid of his guns.
+They got rid of his shack and they got rid of his guns.

 And the guy happened to be a Republican.